-At the wedding of Ibragim Arsanov and Zarema Bashayeva, plum and pear timber have been in bloom.
+At Ibragim Arsanov’s and Zarema Bashayeva’s wedding, plum and pear timbers weremed.
 The Caucasus Mountains’ snowy peaks shaped a picturesque backdrop for the estimated seven hundred visitors at the party.

 So had the bride.
 She spent her wedding ceremony standing silently in a nook.
-She was ushered after Arsanov’s family brought a sheep to her father in symbolic exchange for the bride to be, additionally according to a subculture.
+According to a subculture, she was ushered after Arsanov’s family brought a sheep to her father in symbolic exchange for the bride-to-be.

-“The bride just wants these days to be over,” stated Marieta Kartoyeva, a university scholar who become taking part in the party.
-However, aware the bride and groom had had a totally distinct experience regular for weddings in Chechnya.
+“The bride just wants these days to be over,” stated Marieta Kartoyeva, a university scholar participating in the party.
+However, the bride and groom had a distinct experience of regular weddings in Chechnya.

 “It’s now not a party” for the bride, she said of Bashayeva, who became status on time in her nook, without speaking.
 “It’s not every day for the bride even to smile,” Kartoyeva introduced.